 You've got at least five years to kick it at Five Points soccer field.

 Planned as a pilot pitch, the Five Points field has been approved for five years.
-Games take place nearly every night and all weekend long, in what was once an amphitheater built as part of the original stadium, but closed off for years because of safety concerns.
+Games take place nearly every night and all weekend long, in what was once an amphitheater built as part of the original station, but closed off for years because of safety concerns.

 Kids soccer program is free.